oracle/graal/docs/reference-manual/native-image/Logging.md

 ---
 # Logging in Native Image

-Out of the box, Native Image supports logging using the `java.util.logging.*` API.
+By default, Native Image supports logging via the `java.util.logging.*` API.

 ## Default Logging Configuration

-The logging configuration built in a native executable by default is based on the `logging.properties` file found in the JDK.
+The default logging configuration in a native executable is based on the `logging.properties` file found in the JDK.
 This configures a `java.util.logging.ConsoleHandler` which will only show messages at the `INFO` level and above.
 Custom logging configuration can be loaded either at executable build time or at runtime as described below.

-Note that if additional logging handlers are used, the corresponding classes need to be registered for reflection.
+Note that if additional logging handlers are used, the corresponding classes must be registered for reflection.
 For example, if `java.util.logging.FileHandler` is used then the following reflection configuration is necessary:
 ```json
 {